kreghek/CombatDicesTeam.Dialogues/README.md

-# CombatDicesTeam.Combats
+# CombatDicesTeam.Dialogues

-The framework to implement a turn-based tactical combats for indie game devs.
+The framework to implement a dialogue system for indie game devs.